wovosoft/laravel-permissions/README.md

 ## Security

-If you discover any security related issues, please email narayanadhikary24@gmail.com ore create issue in the Github Repository.
+If you discover any security related issues, please email narayanadhikary24@gmail.com or create issue in the Github Repository.

 ## Credits